 Advantages of Nuclear Energy

-Less uranium is needed to produce the same amount of energy as coal or oil, which lowers the cost of producing the same amount of energy.
+The World Nuclear Association (WNA) says less uranium is needed to produce the same amount of energy of coal or oil, which lowers the cost of producing the same amount of energy.
 Uranium is also less expensive to procure and transport, which further lowers the cost.
+According to the Nuclear Energy Institute (NEI), "One uranium fuel pellet creates as much energy as one ton of coal, 149 gallons of oil or 17,000 cubic feet of natural gas."

-When a nuclear power plant is functioning properly, it can run uninterrupted for up to 540 days.
+When a nuclear power plant is functioning properly, it can run uninterrupted for one to two years.
+According to World Nuclear News (WNN) UK's Heyshame II plant ran without needing refueling for a record breaking 940 day in 2016.
 This results in fewer brownouts or other power interruptions.
-The running of the plant is also not contingent of weather or foreign suppliers, which makes it more stable than other forms of energy.
+The running of the plant is also not contingent on weather or foreign suppliers, which makes it more stable than other forms of energy.

 No Greenhouse Gases